jokoyuliantoro/aakc-asean-feb2022/cafe-note.md

 At this point, CIS should trigger new VS configuration for LTM.
 Have a look into the right BIG-IP partition which is `k8s` in my case.
 If you familiarised with the CIS deployment parameters then you know where the partition name is defined.

+Before creating the ExternalDNS kind, update the `dataServerName` in the `edns-*.yaml` to point to data center in GSLB.
+My case is `/Common/DataCenter1`.
+Then create the ExternalDNS:

 ```
 kubectl create -f k8s-bigip-ctlr/user_guides/externaldns-nginx/cis/cafe/edns-tea.yaml
 kubectl create -f k8s-bigip-ctlr/user_guides/externaldns-nginx/cis/cafe/edns-coffee.yaml